openshift/installer/Documentation/install/aws/troubleshooting.md

 Pod, Service, and Instance CIDRs may overlap with ranges of [peered VPCs](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-peering.html), but only if the `pcx` interface is *not* in the route table attached to the Kubernetes subnets.
 Be certain to configure these CIDRs appropriately.

+## Resource tagging

+Most resources in AWS support tagging, and the Tectonic installer tags as many of these resources as possible.
+Unfortunately certain resources are created implicitly by others, and no API exists to tag them, ex.
+EC2 instances create network interfaces that cannot be tagged by the `aws_instance` resource.
+The following notes describe which resources are not or are incompletely tagged.

+* Autoscaling Group-controlled instances are not tagged with user-defined tags, only with defaults
+* Autoscaling Group-controlled instance volumes are not tagged with any tags
+* Default EC2 Network ACLs are not tagged with any tags
+* EC2 Network Interfaces implicitly created by EC2 Instances are not tagged with any tags

 ## Community Support Forum

 Make sure to check out the [community support forum](https://github.com/coreos/tectonic-forum/issues) to work through issues, report bugs, identify documentation requirements, or add feature requests.